 Presence of certain bacteria in the gut are strongly associated with colorectal cancer.
-It is now possible to investigate all bacteria in the gut, - the microbiota, for its role in initiation and progression of colorectal cancer.
 This project is a sub-study within the Bowel Cancer Screening in Norway (BCSN) trial that aims to discover gut microbiota biomarkers for colorectal cancer screening.

 NORCCAP (Norwegian Colorectal Cancer Prevention) is a randomized study on screening for colorectal cancer (CRC) and adenomatous polyps (potential precursor lesions for colorectal cancer).